MirrorNetworking/Mirror/Assets/Mirror/Examples/Basic/README.md

 2. Open the Example scene and build the project.

 3. In the editor, click Play, and Server + Client or Server Only...it will be listening on port 7777.
-    - If you clicked Server + Client, the host player will appear as Player 00.
+    - If you clicked Host (Server + Client), the host player will appear as Player 00.

 4. Run one or more instances (up to 16 total players) of the built application.